Here’s What You Can Expect Selling With Amazon FBM (Fulfilled by Merchant)

 FBM works great if you want to keep some inventory home for your launch and not waste your Amazon inventory on launching.

 - Personal connection.
 If you’re looking for a way to connect more personally with your customer, FBM is the way.
 You have more control over the packaging, shipping, and handling of your product.
 If this is important to you, FBM may be a great option.

 - You don’t have a place to store your product.
 FBM may sound enticing in order to avoid some of Amazon’s fees, but make sure you have the storage space readily available.

 - Time constraints.
 Normally, orders from Amazon need to be fulfilled within two days, meaning that you will need to ship almost every day.
 This can be time-consuming, especially if your e-commerce business is a passive hustle.

 Meeting package pick-up times from your USPS or UPS carriers is no easy task each and every day.
 However, you could take advantage of third-party fulfillment services from other warehouses.
 These are companies dedicated to handling your logistical and supply chain operations.
 Keep in mind, they will charge fulfillment costs as well, but if you need an assist with storage and shipping, 3PL companies are definitely worth looking into.

 Want to learn more about when to use a 3PL for your online business?
 We’ve assembled the 3PL essentials for you here.

 - Extra costs.
-A small variety of equipment is needed for self-fulfillment, such as a thermal label printer, thermal labels, and other packaging supplies.
+A small variety of equipment is needed for self-fulfillments, such as a thermal label printer, thermal labels, and other packaging supplies.

 - Customer service.
 I mentioned above that once a customer purchases an item from Amazon using Fulfilled by Merchant, the customer service is also in that merchant’s hands.
 Amazon’s policies declare that vendors must match Amazon’s return, customer satisfaction, and timeliness when it comes to customer service.
 This means you, as the seller, are responsible for all returns, buyer messages, refunds, and addressing concerns.